 Rashid, Ahmed.
 Taliban: militant Islam, oil, and fundamentalism in Central Asia.
 New Haven: Yale University Press, c2000.

-Traces the history of the Taliban movement in Afghanistan; discusses how the leaders of the movement interpret the principles of Islam; and examines the influence of the Taliban in the competition among Western countries and competition.
+Traces the history of the Taliban movement in Afghanistan; discusses how the leaders of the movement interpret the principles of Islam; and examines the influence of the Taliban in the competition among Western countries and companies to build oil and gas pipelines in Asia.